OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/controllers.rst

 .. important::

-    If you want to have an endpoint in your module that can be accessed directly, You must use controllers to do it.
+    If you want to have an endpoint in your module that can be accessed directly, you must use controllers to do it.

     For example, in `GraphQL module <https://github.com/OXID-eSales/graphql-base-module>`_, we have `GraphQL` endpoint which has been created in `src/Component/Widget`, and also has been defined in the controller section in